raghavse10/my-library/README.txt

 DSA Problem:
-The DSA problem given in the assignement is solved in a file named dsa_problem.py
+The DSA problem given in the assignment is solved in a file named dsa_problem.py.
+Although there is a faster method than using 2 for loops using two pointer i and j, as of now, I'm not able to recollect it.